OrderLab/Atropos/project/atropos-c/Readme.md

 We can see that the large backup query blocks all read and writes for more than 20 seconds, significantly affecting application performance.

-#### Resource Overload With Autocancel
+#### Resource Overload With Atropos

-Invoke the `launch.sh` script with mode `autocancel` for resource overload with autocancel to see how the resource overload is mitigated.
+Invoke the `launch.sh` script with mode `autocancel` for resource overload with Atropos to see how the resource overload is mitigated.

 ```
 ./launch.sh autocancel